Chapter 1: School

 “Great, let’s get some teams together and set up a game.
 Are you in Bell?”
 I turned to her.

-“I wouldn’t go up against you, Sigh.”
+“I wouldn’t go up against you, Ren.”
 Bell turned me down.
 “Besides my family is going camping to honor the unmarked graves of the fallen.

 “We’ll take pictures.
 I expect pictures from you as well.
 Hey Brooke is James coming over?
 Or is he too tired?”
-I asked.
+I tried not to sound too excited.

 “I saw him come home, he may be asleep.”
 Brooke answered.